haddocking/prodigy-lig/README.md

 ## Dependencies

-prodify_lig is [python 2](https://www.python.org/) code and it depends on [biopython](http://biopython.org/).
-If you have installed pip for your python environment running `pip install biopython` should do the trick, although you might need to run that with elevated privileges if you are installing to a system-wide location.
+prodigy_lig is [python 2](https://www.python.org/) code and it depends on [biopython](http://biopython.org/).
+If you have installed pip for your python environment, running `pip install biopython` should do the trick, although you might need to run that with elevated privileges if you are installing to a system-wide location.
 The biopython homepage contains installation instructions along with helpful debugging information.